michaelmosmann/silk/userguide/intro.md

 Now an instance of `ElectricEngine` will be injected as `Engine` into the `Car` object.
 There are more advanced _hints_ possible that will be explained <a href="binds.html#basics">later during the tour</a>.
 But is important to understand that those additional informations **do not describe the constructor's signature!**
-They are just added in exception cases when special specific instances are needed to make Silk understand what you want.
+They are just added in exception cases when special specific instances are needed to make silk understand what you want.
 The usual case is to **not** add `Parameter` _hints_.

 #### Supply dynamic instances
 In a few cases the instance itself is yield somewhat dynamically.
-It is produced or chosen by a custom strategy.
-Silk offers three different abstractions on different levels of details that can be used:
+It is produced or chosen by a custom strategy. silk offers three different abstractions on different levels of details that can be used:
 {% highlight java %}
 bind( Bar.class ).to( new BarProvider() ); // using a Provider bind( Float.class ).to( new FloatFactory() ); // using a Factory